 4. Gender Decoder Job Description Bias Tool

 When you copy and paste your JD into the blank box and click “check this ad,” it automatically populates a list on the left grouped into male and female coded words.
-The downsides are it doesn’t underline the comments, so you’ll have to search for it manually.
+But, the downside is it doesn’t underline the comments, so you’ll have to search for them manually.

 Note: Gender Decoder also allows you to make a copy (as stated in their license) as long as you include the copyright and permission notice.